zendesk/zendesk-bootstrapper-templates/README.md

 11. `{{bootstrapper-default-group-support}}`: Return default Agent's group (Support)'s ID
 12. `{{bootstrapper-default-brand}}`: Return default brand's ID

+For Guide's Categories, Sections and Articles, there is a special key-value pair that is called `bootstrapper_delay` that allows you to insert delay (in milliseconds) to individual objects in order to prevent database collission error that is returned by Guide's API.

 ### 2.3 Dependencies

 Zendesk Bootstrapper helps you to resolve dependencies automatically with your templates